abhayarora23UNT/UNT_WebCrawling_SearchEngine_WebApp/Privacy Policy.md

 Privacy Policy

-This application was developed as a part of University Project
+This application was developed as a part of University Project.

 Last updated: 05/12/2023